Jane Francis Clinton Stewart1

 Lord Randolph Spencer-Churchill2

-Lord Randolph Henry Spencer-Churchill was born on 13 February 1849.3 He was the son of Sir John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane.1 He married Jennie Jerome, daughter of Leonard Jerome and Clarissa Hall, on 15 April 1874 at The British Embassy, Paris, France.3 He died on 24 January 1895 at age 45.3 He was buried on 27 January 1895 at Bladen.
+Lord Randolph Henry Spencer-Churchill was born on 13 February 1849 at London, EnglandG.3 He was the son of John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane.1 He married Jennie Jerome, daughter of Leonard Jerome and Clarissa Hall, on 15 April 1874 at The British Embassy, Paris, FranceG.3 He died on 24 January 1895 at age 45 at London, EnglandG.3 He was buried on 27 January 1895 at BladenG.

 Children of Lord Randolph Henry Spencer-Churchill and Jennie Jerome